Ernie Holmes

 Earnest Lee Holmes (July 11, 1948 – January 17, 2008) was an American professional football defensive tackle who played in the National Football League (NFL) for seven seasons, primarily with the Pittsburgh Steelers.
-Nicknamed "Fats", he was selected by the Steelers in the eighth round of the 1971 NFL draft and won two Super Bowl titles with the team.
-He spent all but one season of his career in Pittsburgh, retiring in 1978 after a stint with the New England Patriots.
+Nicknamed "Fats", he played college football for the Texas Southern Tigers was selected by the Steelers in the eighth round of the 1971 NFL draft.
+Holmes spent six seasons in Pittsburgh, receiving one second-team All-Pro selection and winning two consecutive Super Bowl titles.
+In his final season, he was a member of the New England Patriots.

 Early life

 Holmes was born in Jamestown, Texas, and was raised on his family's farm, attending school in Wiergate Holmes played college football at Texas Southern University.

 Professional career

-Holmes was selected by Pittsburgh Steelers in the eighth round of the 1971 NFL draft.
+Holmes was selected 203rd overall by Pittsburgh Steelers in the eighth round of the 1971 NFL draft.
 He was part of the legendary Steel Curtain defense along with fellow linemen Joe Greene, Dwight White, and L. C. Greenwood.
 While quarterback sacks were not an official NFL statistic until 1982, the Steelers credit Holmes with a career total of 40, eighth on the franchise's all-time list.
 This includes team-high totals of 11 in 1974 (including a stretch of six consecutive games with a sack, which ties him with Greene and Greg Lloyd for the longest such streak in team history) and 10.5 in 1975.

 "Ernie was one of the toughest players to ever wear a Steelers uniform, at his best, he was an intimidating player who even the toughest of opponents did not want to play against."